View Javadoc

 343 * <p>

-344 * Stack before: array-idx n ...<br/>
+344 * Stack before: n ...<br/>

-345 * Stack after: x+n ...
+345 * Stack after: x%n ...

 346 */

-347 PLUS_EQ_ARRAY,
+347 MOD_EQ,

 348 /**